 A special week-long music programme called Sound of Belfast will take place across the city from 12-16 November 2014 in association with the Oh Yeah Music Centre.

 Belfast's flagship music centre has teamed up with a number of leading music organisations to coordinate a week of live performances, industry workshops with music experts from Belfast and London, talent development sessions for aspiring artists, and community music initiatives to support the city's bustling music scene.

-?
-Scratch My Progress - the finale of Oh Yeah's core talent development scheme supported by Arts Council Northern Ireland and PRS for Music Foundation and sponsored by Invest NI.
-The EP launch and graduation gig will see a number of talented artists across all genres take to the stage in the Cathedral Quarter.
+November 12: Scratch My Progress EP Launch, Oh Yeah.
+With Hot Cops, Hurdles, Matthew Duly, Hot Cops, Serotonin, R51.
+Oh Yeah's talent development scheme is supported by Arts Council Northern Ireland and PRS for Music Foundation and sponsored by Invest NI.
+The EP launch and graduation gig will see these hugely promising acts on stage together.

-?
-Urban Affinity - a community festival funded by Children in Need which provides young people from disadvantaged areas the opportunity to display their skills in urban music.
+November 14: Urban Affinity, Oh Yeah.
+A community festival funded by Children in Need which provides young people from disadvantaged areas the opportunity to display their skills in urban music.

 Additional music industry programming will be offered in partnership with the Dublin-based organisation, First Music Contact.
 The focused line-up of events will include: